sanya-sharma/distributed-systems-ghc/README.md

     return completed
 ```

-**4. If the circuit is open, we will not attempt to call the gateway and return from the function.**<br />
+**4. If the circuit is open, we will not attempt to call the gateway and return from the function before performing the operation.**<br />

 ```
     if cb.open {